aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.237.0 (2018-02-19 20:50 UTC)
+* ConfigService (3.3.13.0)
+	* With this release, AWS Config updated the ConfigurationItemStatus enum values.
+The values prior to this update did not represent appropriate values returned by GetResourceConfigHistory.
+You must update your code to enumerate the new enum values so this is a breaking change.
+To map old properties to new properties, use the following descriptions: New discovered resource - Old property: Discovered, New property: ResourceDiscovered.
+Updated resource - Old property: Ok, New property: OK.
+Deleted resource - Old property: Deleted, New property: ResourceDeleted or ResourceDeletedNotRecorded.
+Not-recorded resource - Old property: N/A, New property: ResourceNotRecorded or ResourceDeletedNotRecorded.

 ### 3.3.236.0 (2018-02-16 20:53 UTC)
 * RDS (3.3.21.0)
 	* Updates RDS API to indicate whether a DBEngine supports read replicas.